niksarrow/ns/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-Welcome 👋 Let's sit for a ☕️ and discuss anything interesting.
+Hey 👋 — grab a coffee and let's talk shop.

-I'm Nikhil Saini, a Chief Engineer in the Language AI Team at <a href="https://research.samsung.com/sri-b">Samsung Research Institute Bangalore</a>.
+I'm Nikhil Saini, Chief Engineer on the Language AI team at <a href="https://research.samsung.com/sri-b">Samsung Research Institute Bangalore</a>.
+I work at the intersection of NLP and ML, with a focus on making language models actually useful.

-My research interests include AI/ML 🤖 applied on Natural Language.

-Currently, researching on Generative AI (LLMs) applied to natural language.
-As of May-26, looking into diffusion models for text and Agentic Engineering.
-For more let's get in touch 😉

-Previously🔙:
+These days I'm thinking about diffusion models for text and agentic systems — two areas I think are underexplored and worth serious attention.
+If you're working on either, I'd love to compare notes.

+Previously:
-I've worked on Machine Translation, Disfluency Correction, Ondevice LLMs, Quantization, Reinforcement Learning and similar areas around text domain.
-I've worked at <a href="http://www.cfilt.iitb.ac.in/">CFILT</a> and <a href="https://www.cse.iitb.ac.in/~pjyothi/csalt/">CSALT</a> lab with <a href="https://www.cse.iitb.ac.in/~pb/">Prof. Pushpak Bhattacharyya</a> and <a href="https://www.cse.iitb.ac.in/~pjyothi/">Prof. Preethi Jyothi</a> on problems involving Speech and NLP during post-graduation 👨‍🎓.
+My background spans Machine Translation, Disfluency Correction, On-device LLMs, Quantization, and Reinforcement Learning — mostly in the text domain.
+During my post-grad👨‍🎓 at IIT Bombay, I worked at the <a href="http://www.cfilt.iitb.ac.in/">CFILT</a> and <a href="https://www.cse.iitb.ac.in/~pjyothi/csalt/">CSALT</a> lab with <a href="https://www.cse.iitb.ac.in/~pb/">Prof. Pushpak Bhattacharyya</a> and <a href="https://www.cse.iitb.ac.in/~pjyothi/">Prof. Preethi Jyothi</a>,tackling problems at the boundary of Speech and NLP.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/NikhilCV.pdf" "newtab" >}}resumé{{< /staticref >}}. -->